zpolygon95/zpolygon95.github.io/ctf/cpv2018/MOY1.md

 (as a `bytes` object or as an array of integers), and a key.

-Clearly, to decipher the messages, I need to reverse not only the `Encrypt` function, but also each of the given cryptographic primitaves -- which I assume are the callables supplied as the first argument to the function.
+Clearly, to decipher the messages, I need to reverse not only the `Encrypt` function, but also each of the given cryptographic primitives -- which I assume are the callables supplied as the first argument to the function.